cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 ```

 The above is easier to write and read.
 This returns 44 results, which
 contrasts with the 21 results returned from Stardog.
-To bring the
+This means that
+there are 44 instances of the name "Find" but only 21 distinct
+individuals who could be identified as `owl:sameAs` each other.
+To
+state this slightly differently, the key to the distinction is that
+there are 44 instances of the name "Find" while there are only 21
+actual individuals who can be treated the same as each other.
+To
+reinstate the `owl:sameAs` and reimpose the `owl:sameAs` logic, all
-results into alignment, all one needs to do is remove the
+one needs to do is remove the `onto:explicit` and the above query will
-`onto:explicit` and the above query will return 21 just the same as
+return 21 just the same as Stardog.
-Stardog.

 As the reader can see, using OWL 2's `sameAs` has various effects on
 the outcome of queries.
 This needs to be kept in mind whenever a